 Emergency Assistance Grants

-Emergency Assistance Grants provide LGBTQ Southerners immediate financial support of $100.
+Emergency Assistance Grants provide LGBTQ Southerners immediate financial support.
+The grants were for $100 in 2020 and increased to $250 in 2021.
 The easy application process is designed to move funds quickly to LGBTQ Southerners experiencing the health and financial impacts of the pandemic, with a focus on those who are most impacted.
 Applicants can use the funding for basic needs like groceries, rent/mortgage payments, prescriptions or medical bills, prevention supplies, and more.
 Read more.